 Regions and Availability Domains

-Key Management maintains copies of encryption keys across all three availability domains within a region.
+Key Management maintains copies of encryption keys across all availability domains within a region.
 This replication makes it possible for Key Management to generate keys even when an availability domain is unavailable.

 Ways to Access Oracle Cloud Infrastructure